 The Miles Magister became an ideal trainer for new RAF pilots who were to progress to the Spitfire and Hurricane and was known affectionately as the 'Maggie'.

 The Miles Magister was produced from 1937 to 1941, with 1,303 built.

 Production of the Miles Magister began in October 1937 with over 700 aircraft entering service in the RAF Training Schools by the start of the Second World War.

-Manufacture of the Magister continued until 1941 by which time some 1,303 were produced.
-After the war many of the Magisters were converted to civillian use and redesignated as the Hawk Trainer III.
+After the war many of the Magisters were converted to civilian use and re-designated as the Hawk Trainer III.

 |Length - 24ft 7.5in (7.51m)|

 |Wingspan - 33ft 10in (10.31m)|

 |Range - 380 miles (612km)|